yagizdemirbas/DSA210Project/README.md

 This project aims to:
 - Analyze my historical Twitter activity to uncover patterns in engagement and content.
 - Develop models to forecast future tweet activity based on temporal trends.
-- Use thematic analysis to classify and predict the content types I engage with most.
+- Perform sentiment analysis to better understand the tone of my tweets over time.

 This analysis will help better understand my preferences, engagement habits, and future trends in my Twitter activity.